 Dining & Lounge

-Masks must be worn when not actively eating or drinking
+Masks are recommended when not actively eating or drinking

-Hot tub available to enjoy with your cohort, for 20 minutes at a time
+Hot tub and sauna are available to enjoy with your cohort, for 20 minutes at a time

 Shower in your room before using the hot tub

 Health check questionnaire required beforehand

 Shower in your room before arriving

 Wear a mask during your massage (your therapist will do the same)